MendozaAndrei/TermProjectJavascript/README.md

 Marcus
-1. made the logout button for admin
+1. made the logout button in reminder controller and added it to index.ejs